MrSev7en/master-base/README.md

 ### Inside game

 1. In windows, you'll need to edit the hosts file.
 You can find it in: `C:\Windows\System32\drivers\etc\hosts`
-2. In cmd or powershell, run the following command: `ipconfig/flushdns`
-3. Add the following line to the file: `<ip of master server> master.lfs.net`
+2. Add the following line to the file: `<ip of master server> master.lfs.net`
+3. Save the file
+4. In cmd or powershell, run the following command: `ipconfig/flushdns`
-4. Save the file and start the game
+5. Save the file and start the game

 ### Optional